ooicloud/ooicloud.github.io/README.md

 ## Get started!

-During the week of AGU, anyone can log in to the OOICloud Pangeo and start working with OOI HD video data.
+Anyone who joins the OOICloud GitHub organization can log in to the OOICloud Pangeo and start working with OOI HD video data!
 Here are the steps for getting started:

+ 0. Join the OOICloud GitHub org.
+Request an invitation by sending an email to [pangeo@ooicloud.org](mailto:pangeo@ooicloud.org) and include your GitHub username.
  1. Log in to [ooi.pangeo.io](https://ooi.pangeo.io) using your GitHub credentials.
 Choose a minimal machine until you determine that you need more compute power.
  2. Open a terminal window in Jupyterlab and clone the examples repo:
     - ```git clone https://github.com/ooicloud/ooi-pangeo.git```
  3. Run one of the examples in notebooks/camhd!
 The image_sliders notebook is a fun one.

-After AGU, you will need to join the OOICloud GitHub organization to have access to ooi.pangeo.org.
-We are exploring other potential access models as well.
-To join OOICloud, send an email to [pangeo@ooicloud.org](mailto:pangeo@ooicloud.org) with your GitHub username.

 ## Contact